While most of benefit of the ZDK is the zenpacklib library

 command line script that performs some useful actions.

-Running the script alone or with --help
+Running the script alone or with --help returns the following

 usage instructions: